andreicozma1/CS522-TeamProject/README.md

 The objective of the final project is to integrate various machine learning techniques to achieve the best performance.
 Final project is a group effort.
 Each group can have 4-5 members.
 You are required to apply ALL techniques learned in this semester.

 ## Schedule
-1. (5) **Milestone 1** (Due 11/4): Group Formation and Topic selection.
-Submit through Canvas.
+1. (5) **Milestone 1** (Due 11/4):
+	- Group Formation and Topic selection.
+The same topic cannot be chosen by more than 1 group.
+	- Submit through Canvas.
 Approval and comments will be returned in one day.
-The same topic cannot be chosen by more than 1 group.
-The topic follows the first-come first-served rule.
+	- The topic follows the first-come first-served rule.
 So pick a topic as soon as possible.
-2. (5) **Milestone 2** - Literature Survey (Due 11/11): Background study including references and state-of-the-art performance on the dataset (2-page report need to be submitted).
+3. (5) **Milestone 2** - Literature Survey (Due 11/11):
+	- Background study including references and state-of-the-art performance on the dataset.
+	- (2-page report need to be submitted)
-3. (5) **Milestone 3** - Prototype 1 (Due 11/18): Prototype, preliminary results and task allocation among group members.
-Apply at least one learned technique successfully for each component in the pipeline on the chosen dataset and submit a 1-page report.
+5. (5) **Milestone 3** - Prototype 1 (Due 11/18):
+	- Prototype, preliminary results and task allocation among group members.
+	- Apply at least one learned technique successfully for each component in the pipeline on the chosen dataset and submit a 1-page report.
-4. (5) **Milestone 4** - Prototype 2 (Due 12/02): Implement at least two solutions to each component of the pipeline.
-Determine what metrics to use.
-Provide performance evaluation results.
+7. (5) **Milestone 4** - Prototype 2 (Due 12/02):
+	- Implement at least two solutions to each component of the pipeline.
+	- Determine what metrics to use.
+	- Provide performance evaluation results.
-5. (100) **Final presentation** (Due 12/08)(Presentation slides due the midnight before the presentation on 12/9.
-Submit through Canvas)
+9. (100) **Final presentation** (Due 12/08):
+	- Presentation slides due the midnight before the presentation on 12/9.
+	- Submit through Canvas.
-6. (80) **Final report** (Due 12/10).
-Submit through Canvas.
+11. (80) **Final report** (Due 12/10):
+	- Submit through Canvas.

 ## Potential Topics
 Each group can choose one topic from the following sources.
 All selection needs to be approved by instructor.